 Chiefs and Churches

 The era of big NGO programs that create and support Savings Groups seems to be ending.
 Now what?
 Maybe it's time to turn to empowering existing local structures, like church networks and traditional leaders, to create and scale SGs.
 These networks are often efficient and effective.
 They already exist, they have management and staff in place, they are not necessarily limited by project funding cycles and they are known and respected.
-We will show how our programmes have empowered existing networks in Malawi, Rwanda and Zambia and how we learned to work with different structures, incentives and objectives.
-How could this be useful to you?
-We’ll have plenty of time to talk about that too!
+The session showed how our programmes have empowered existing networks in Malawi, Rwanda and Zambia and how we learned to work with different structures, incentives and objectives.

 SG4Africa – Launching a Pan-African Consortium using Policy and Program Experimentation